List of Spider-Man: The Animated Series characters: Gwen Stacy

 Gwen Stacy (voiced by Mary Kay Bergman) appears in the series finale, when Spider-Man visits a parallel universe, in which Peter Parker (Armored Spider-Man) is a wealthy industrialist similar to Iron Man.
 Gwen Stacy is his fiancée, and Spider-Man reflects that his alternate self is engaged to a woman he does not even know (as he never met his reality's Gwen Stacy).
-Spider-Carnage who wants destroy every parallel reality kidnaps her, threatening to everyone present if one of them follows him, she will die first before he destroys all reality.
+Spider-Carnage, who wants destroy every parallel reality, kidnaps her, threatening to everyone present if one of them follows him, she will die first before he destroys all reality.

 Spider-Man then understands that Spider-Carnage is not truly evil as he is confused because in his reality, his Uncle Ben and Aunt May have died and he is believed to be a clone to the Scarlet Spider, also known as Ben Reilly.
-So, Spider-Man then goes to the Uncle Ben who was alive in this reality (Since this world's Spider-Man has never failed at anything, Uncle Ben was still alive) and tells him everything about Spider-Carnage's plan.
+Spider-Man then goes to the Uncle Ben who was alive in this reality (since this world's Spider-Man has never failed at anything, Uncle Ben was still alive) and tells him everything about Spider-Carnage's plan.
 Meanwhile, Spider-Carnage tells Gwen on how he will destroy all reality.
 Spider-Man and Uncle Ben then arrive and Ben reforms Spider-Carnage while Spider-Man frees Gwen.
-Spider-Carnage prevents the destruction of all reality but unfortunately cannot remove the Carnage symbiote.
+Spider-Carnage prevents the destruction of all reality but cannot remove the Carnage symbiote.
 Gwen then witnesses as Spider-Carnage jumps into an unbalanced portal, killing himself.

 In this universe, Gwen Stacy is alive and engaged to a very successful but arrogant Peter Parker, who boasts that he never fails.
-This is an opposite of her real fate in the iconic story arc, The Night Gwen Stacy Died, from the Amazing Spider-Man comics, where Spider-Man fails to save Gwen's life in his battle against the Green Goblin.
+This is an opposite of her real fate in the iconic story arc, "The Night Gwen Stacy Died", from the Amazing Spider-Man comics, where Spider-Man fails to save Gwen's life in his battle against the Green Goblin.